Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic and modular operads and algebras over them

 \begin{remark}[Graphical calculus in symmetric monoidal bicategories] Symmetric monoidal bicategories admit a graphical calculus that we briefly recall now: Objects correspond to lines, and the monoidal product corresponds to juxtaposition.
 The juxtaposition of the empty collection of lines (i.e.\ no line) represents the monoidal unit.
 A 1-morphism $F: \bigotimes_{i=1}^m X_i \to \bigotimes_{j=1}^n Y_j$ will be written as a box

 with $m$ ingoing legs labeled with the objects $X_1,\dots,X_m$ and $n$ outgoing legs labeled with $Y_1,\dots,Y_n$.
 The legs corresponding to the source objects and target objects will be attached to the bottom and the top of the box representing $F$, respectively.
 The symmetric braiding will be represented by a crossing of lines (thanks to symmetry, overcrossing and undercrossing need not be distinguished).
+A 2-morphism $\alpha$ between 1-morphisms $F$ and $G$ with coinciding source and target object will be represented by an arrow